General counsel have some advice for law firms that say they are trying to diversify their ranks by hiring minorities: Try harder.

-Minority attorneys make up just 9.64% of the total number of attorneys in the nation’s largest firms, according to The National Law Journal‘s most recent survey of the nation’s 250 largest firms, which came out in November 2004.
-That figure represents a slight increase from 2003, when minorities comprised 9.42% of attorneys among the NLJ 250, but it is still less than half of the number of minorities graduating from law schools.
-That number is now 20%, according to the National Association for Law Placement.
+Minority attorneys make up just 9.64 percent of the total number of attorneys in the nation’s largest firms, according to The National Law Journal‘s most recent survey of the nation’s 250 largest firms, which came out in November 2004.
+That figure represents a slight increase from 2003 — when minorities comprised 9.42 percent of attorneys among the top 250 — but it is still less than half of the number of minorities graduating from law schools.
+That number is now 20 percent, according to the National Association for Law Placement.

 In addition, minority representation in the legal profession fares poorly compared to other professions.
-The percentage of minority attorneys in the NLJ 250 has averaged 9.63% for the last five years, but minorities compose about 24.6% of physicians and surgeons, and 20.8% of accountants and auditors, according to a report released last month by the American Bar Association.
+The percentage of minority attorneys in the top 250 has averaged 9.63 percent for the last five years, but minorities compose about 24.6 percent of physicians and surgeons, and 20.8 percent of accountants and auditors, according to a report released last month by the American Bar Association.

 “It’s extremely competitive,” said Richard Raysman, chairman of Brown Raysman Millstein Felder & Steiner.
-Last year, minorities constituted only 6.8% of the New York firm’s 236 attorneys, and it had no minority partners, according to information the firm provided for the NLJ 250 survey.
-Raysman said that, in recent months, the firm has upped its diversity numbers to 13%.
+Last year, minorities constituted only 6.8 percent of the New York firm’s 236 attorneys, and it had no minority partners, according to information the firm provided for the National Law Journal survey.
+Raysman said that, in recent months, the firm has upped its diversity numbers to 13 percent.

 But blaming the small number of minority attorneys working at larger law firms on a shortage of candidates is “not a legitimate excuse,” said Ramona Romero, senior counsel at E.I. du Pont de Nemours & Co.
-She is chairwoman of DuPont’s minority counsel network, which promotes relationships with attorneys of color.
+She is chairwoman of DuPont’s minority counsel network, which promotes relationships with minority attorneys.

 “If we can find them, anyone who is really interested can find them,” she said.

 The situation at Brown Raysman is echoed at even larger law firms across the country.
 While firms in the South and Midwest generally employ fewer minority attorneys than those on the coasts, the numbers there continue to lag as well.
-At White & Case, whose largest office is in New York, 13.5% of its 1,857 U.S. attorneys are minorities, according to the 2004 NLJ 250 survey.
+At White & Case, whose largest office is in New York, 13.5 percent of its 1,857 U.S. attorneys are minorities, according to the 2004 survey.

-Latham & Watkins, which has its biggest office in Los Angeles, reported that 10.9% of its 1,540 U.S. attorneys were minorities.
-Skadden, Arps, Slate, Meagher & Flom, based in New York, did better than many, with minorities making up 14.3% of its 1,592 U.S. lawyers.
+Latham & Watkins, which has its biggest office in Los Angeles, reported that 10.9 percent of its 1,540 U.S. attorneys were minorities.
+Skadden, Arps, Slate, Meagher & Flom, based in New York, did better than many, with minorities making up 14.3 percent of its 1,592 U.S. lawyers.